Structures of Equality book coming summer 2026!

 The result is often a haphazard approach: plucking numbers from the problem, relying on recent class lessons, and solving without considering the context.
 The focus is on finding an answer, rather than understanding the situation.

-When asked what strategies teachers tried that haven’t worked, one survey respondent replied “Vocabulary words connected to mathematical expressions.
+“Vocabulary words connected to mathematical expressions.
 Teaching students that “all together” means “add” confuses them when they come across multi-step word problems or even irregular uses of the word!
 It keeps them from understanding the action of the word problems.
 Instead it has them grabbing two numbers and a vocabulary word to create an expression without true comprehension!”

 Jamal had 6 cookies.
 He had 3 more cookies than Diego.
 How many cookies did Diego have?

 When students focus on keywords instead of comprehending the story problem, they pull out the numbers 3 and 6, see the word “more” and add.
+But the story isn’t asking for a total.
+It’s describing a comparison relationship.

 Conclusion